 frame_basics.html:

-The Tidal Force and Earth.
+The Tidal Force and the Earth.

 Therefore, for Earthly purposes,